 Viru bog is only one of the many bogs in Estonia.
 Bogs are the oldest landscapes in the country and some are up to 10000 years old.

 They formed in the last ice age when glacial melt water collected in depressions.
 Dead plant materials accumulated into layers of peat.
-In most bogs the layer of peat is up to 7 meters thick.
+In most bogs in Estonia the layer of peat can be up to 7 meters thick.